-Carnegie Mellon's long-term investments comprise U.S. domestic and international portfolios.
+Carnegie Mellon's long-term investments are comprised of U.S. domestic and international portfolios.
 Carnegie Mellon does not hedge international portfolios with respect to foreign currencies.
 Investment managers of these international portfolios have the discretion to, and certain do, manage foreign currencies through foreign exchange contracts to protect the portfolios from potential foreign currency losses and to benefit from potential gains.
-Carnegie Mellon's investment managers understand that they are assuming active management risks to the extent that they assume foreign currency exposures that differ from the foreign currency exposures in their relevant market benchmarks.